dcave74/HealthcareCostNavigator_v2/README.md

     Both datasets are processed and normalized during import.

+    ## Sample questions to ask:
+    - Who has the best ratings for heart surgery near 10032?
+    - Who is best rating for knees within 10km of 26201?
+    - Who is cheapest for kidneys within 11km of 36301?
+    - How many providers do kidneys within 11km of 36301?
+    - What is the average cost for backs within 1km of 36301?

 This completes the comprehensive FastAPI project structure.
 The project includes:

 1. Complete Docker setup with PostgreSQL 16 and PostGIS 3.5